Mouseway/Mouseway/README.md

 # About me
  - I'm studying for a master's degree at Faculty of information technology CTU in Prague with specialization on Software Engineering.
- - My favorite programming langulage is Kotlin, but I also often program in C++ and Python.
+ - My favorite programming langulage is Kotlin, but I also often code in C++ and Python.
  - At school I have also worked with C#, C, bash, Java & Spring Boot, Scala, JavaScript, TypeScript & React, lisp, prolog, SQL.
  - Currently I'm learning to make android apps in Kotlin.
  - In my free time I like to read (mostly fantasy), play videogames and cook.